powersync-ja/powersync.dart/demos/supabase-anonymous-auth/README.md

 # PowerSync + Supabase Anonymous Auth

-Demo app demonstrating use of anonymous authentication using Supabase wth the PowerSync SDK for Flutter.
+Demo app demonstrating use of anonymous authentication using Supabase with the PowerSync SDK for Flutter.

 # Setup